SaraKim-sy/sqlalchemy-challenge/README.md

 * The rainfall per weather station was calculated using the previous year's matching dates.

-* The daily normals was calculated.
+* The daily normals were calculated.
 Normals are the averages for the min, avg, and max temperatures.

 ### <a name="daily-temp"></a>Daily Temperature Average

 * A function called `daily_normals`  will calculate the daily normals for a specific date.
 This date string will be in the format `%m-%d`.
-All historic TOBS that match that date string were used.
+All historic TOBS that match the date string were used.

 * A list of dates for your trip in the format `%m-%d` was created.
-The `daily_normals` function was used to calculate the normals for each date string and the results were appended to a list.
+The `daily_normals` function was used to calculate the normals for each date string, and the results were appended to a list.

 * The list of daily normals was loaded into a Pandas DataFrame and set the index equal to the date.